cchrism0426/Lagrange/_posts/2020-06-02-basics-of-triads-and-seventh-chords.md

 ## Intervals

-Before learning about chords you need a brief knowledge of intervals.
+Before learning about chords, you need a brief knowledge of intervals.
 Intervals are used to name the spaces between two notes.
 Let's call the distance between two adjacent keys on a keyboard a half-step.
 Then, the distance of one half-step is called a minor 2nd, two half-steps a major 2nd, three half-steps a minor 3rd, etc. All the intervals are laid out for you here with respect to C.

 ![alt text]({{ site.github.url }}/assets/img/basics-of-triads-and-seventh-chords/intervals-1.png "Intervals in C")